scrameta/b2b_notification/README.md

 Clients may also pick up a content and a few simple status on their investment portfolio.

 * Ruby version
+I think anything recent should work, I have not knowingly used any cutting edge or fancy features.

-Anything recent should work, it was built and tested with 2.7.0.
-The standard install on Ubunutu 20.4.
+The standard ruby and rails install via apt on Ubunutu 20.4 was used.
+As of now that is:
+rails: 5.2.3
+ruby : 2.7.0p0

 * System dependencies
-Required python3, pandas and numpy
+Requires python3, pandas and numpy

+As above, I used the standard Ubuntu 20.4 versions
+Python: 3.8.5
+pandas: 0.25.3
+numpy : 1.17.4

 * Database creation
-TODO: postgres..

-* Database initialization
-Execute the shell script ./runme
-This runs the usual migrate and see, followed by some custom seeding
+The project is set up with sqlite for development and test For production it is set up with postgres
+You will need to create the database as per config/database.yml - or modify the config rails db:migrate RAILS_ENV=$env rails db:seed RAILS_ENV=$env

 * How to run the test suite
-TODO
+RSpec is planned, but not yet implemented

+For now there is a manual test tool ./test/curses_query_tool.rb
+Controls:
+  W:   up
+  S:   down
+  spc: enter

 * Choice of gems:
 pycall: